-Revenue reflects (i) the amortization of upfront fees received under our PentaStaph and NicVAX agreements, (ii) the completion of substantive milestones included in those agreements, and (iii) services provided to GSK.
-Total revenue in the first quarter of 2011 of \$9.2 million included \$3.3 million of deferred revenue amortization from the PentaStaph and NicVAX agreements, \$5.0 million for a completed PentaStaph milestone, and \$0.9 million for services under the PentaStaph and NicVAX agreements; total revenue in the first quarter of 2010 of \$13.7 million included \$4.8 million of deferred revenue amortization, \$8.0 million of completed milestones, and \$0.9 million for services under the TSA.
-The decrease in revenue from amortization of upfront fees resulted from a change made in the second quarter 2010 in the estimated completion date of the PentaStaph joint steering committee.
-Unless GSK exercises its NicVAX option in 2011, we expect our revenue for the remainder of 2011 to be significantly less than our revenue in 2010 as a result of the completion of our obligations under the PentaStaph agreement.
+Revenue: Revenue reflects (i) the amortization of upfront fees received under our PentaStaph and NicVAX agreements, (ii) the completion of substantive milestones included in those agreements, and (iii) services provided to GSK.
+Total revenue in the first six months of 2011 of \$12.9 million included \$6.5 million of deferred revenue amortization from the PentaStaph and NicVAX agreements, \$5.0 million for a completed PentaStaph milestone, and \$1.4 million for services under the PentaStaph and NicVAX agreements.
+Total revenue in the first six months of 2010 of \$18.6 million included \$8.8 million of deferred revenue amortization, \$8.0 million of completed milestones, and \$1.8 million for services under the PentaStaph Agreement.
+The decrease in revenue from amortization of upfront fees resulted from a change made in the second quarter of 2010 in the estimated completion date of the PentaStaph joint steering committee.
+We expect our revenue for the remainder of 2011 to be significantly less than our revenue in 2010 as a result of the completion of our obligations under the PentaStaph agreement.

-Cost of services.
-Cost of services was \$0.6 million for the first three months of 2011 compared to \$0.7 million for the first three months of 2010.
+Cost of services: Cost of services was \$1.2 million for the first six months of 2011 compared to \$1.3 million for the first six months of 2010.
 These costs include internal labor, external contractors and allocated indirect costs.
-We expect these costs to decrease in 2011 as a result of completing the PentaStaph agreement with GSK.
+We expect these costs to decrease in the second half of 2011 as a result of completing the PentaStaph agreement with GSK.

-Research and development expenses.
-Research and development expenses were \$5.3 million for the first quarter of 2011 compared to \$5.9 million for the first quarter of 2010.
+Research and development expenses: Research and development expenses were \$11.8 million for the first half of 2011 compared to \$12.4 million for the first half of 2010.
 The decrease is due to a reduction in NicVAX manufacturing related activities in 2011.
-Research and development expenses in the remainder of 2011 are expected to remain consistent with 2010 levels.
+In light of the recent results of the first NicVAX Phase III trial, research and development expenses for the remainder of 2011 are expected to decline from the 2010 levels.

-General and administrative expenses.
-General and administrative expenses, net of an allocation of a portion of these expenses to cost of services, were \$1.3 million for the first quarter of 2011 compared to \$1.8 million for the first quarter of 2010.
-The decrease of \$0.5 million reflects our continued efforts to reduce overall expenses.
-We expect general and administrative expenses for the remainder of 2011 to remain consistent with 2010 levels.
+General and administrative expenses: General and administrative expenses, after an allocation of a portion of these expenses to cost of services and research and development expenses, were \$2.8 million for the first half of 2011 compared to \$3.0 million for the first half of 2010.
+In light of the recent results of the first NicVAX Phase III trial, we expect general and administrative expenses for the remainder of 2011 to decline slightly compared to the 2010 levels.

-Interest expense.
+Interest expense: We recorded no interest expense for the second quarter of 2011.
 Interest expense in 2010 consisted largely of interest expense associated with our Convertible Senior Notes.
 We repurchased the remaining balance of these notes in April 2010.